zencart/square_payments_for_zencart/README.md

 `/includes/languages/english/modules/payment/square.php`

-`/includes/modules/pages/checkout_payment/jscript_square.php`
+`/includes/modules/pages/checkout_payment/jscript_square.php` (this file may be needed in alternate checkout flows too, see Compatibility section below)

 **Note: You should NOT copy the README.md, LICENSE or CHANGELOG.md files to your live server.**

+###Upgrading

+Upgrade instructions: Delete the server's `/includes/classes/vendors/square` directory and the `/includes/modules/payment/square_support` directory (You will replace these in a moment, but this deletes older obsolete files first).
+Then upload all the files from the `files_to_upload` directory just as you would in the Installation steps above.
+If you had placed extra copies of the jscript_square.php file in other checkout flow locations, re-copy that again using the updated file.

 ## Configure the Square Module in your store Admin

 1. This module needs those 2 configuration settings from your Square account

-	(Login to https://squareup.com/dashboard/apps and click on My Apps in the upper-right corner of the page.
-Next, if you have one, click the Manage App button next to your listed App to obtain the configuration settings.
+	(Login to https://squareup.com/dashboard/apps and click on My Apps.
+Next, if there is one, click the Manage App button next to your listed App to obtain the configuration settings.
 Alternatively, click the "Go To Developer Portal" button, or visit https://connect.squareup.com/apps to get there) :
    * Application ID (under "Credentials" tab)
    * Application Secret (under "OAuth" tab)  (NOTE: While you are there, make sure your Redirect URL has been set as described earlier)